 There's a common Catch-22 in the social impact assessment or social impact measurement field.

 Funders often choose metrics based on the varying capacity of grantees.
-Paired with the limited data-capacity faced by the funders themselves, this results in assessments which only capture the low hanging fruit of the data world.
+Paired with the limited data-capacity faced by funders themselves, this results in assessments that only capture the data world's low-hanging fruit.